aws-cloudformation/cfn-lint/README.md

 ```

 ### Example
-A seperate custom rule text file must be created.
+A separate custom rule text file must be created.

 The example below validates `example_template.yml` does not use any EC2 instances of size `m4.16xlarge`